crytic/building-secure-contracts/README.md

 ## Features

-Not So Smart Contracts each include a standard set of information:
+Each _Not So Smart Contract_ includes a standard set of information:

 * Description of the unique vulnerability type
 * Attack scenarios to exploit the vulnerability